-I had the great honor of writing the essay in Lucy MacGillis’s catalogue Paintings From Italy, 2003-2022, produced by the Hoadley Gallery, where Lucy shows her work each summer.
+I wrote the essay in Lucy MacGillis’s catalogue Paintings From Italy, 2003-2022, produced by the Hoadley Gallery, where Lucy shows her work each summer.

 Over the years, her paintings have become a part of our own memory.
 We are fortunate for that, and to feel the light and warmth and even the devastation of living, as it happens in a beautiful place.